-Creates, shows, and deletes any classes, such as class AOL.
+Creates, shows, and deletes classes, such as class AOL.
 Default classes are also shown.

-The BIG-IP system includes a number of predefined lists.
+The BIG-IP system includes a number of predefined classes.
 They are:

-- AOL Network
+- · AOL Network

-- Image Extensions
+- · Image Extensions

-- Non-routable addresses
+- · Non-routable addresses

-These lists are located in the file /etc/default_classes.txt.
-When the bigpipe load command is issued, the lists are loaded.
-Unless modified by a user, these lists are not saved to the file bigip.conf.
+These classes are located in the file /etc/default_classes.txt.
+When the bigpipe load command is issued, the classes are loaded.
+Unless modified by a user, these classes are not saved to the file bigip.conf.